Home > Blogs > Avoid these 5 bad habits to prevent back pain.

-Nothing is worse than back pain especially if you have a gruelling work schedule.
+Nothing is worse than back pain especially if you have a grueling work schedule.
 A bit of stretching and exercising along with some pain relievers usually helps alleviate back pain, but in some cases, this aggravates and becomes worse over time.
 While acute pain can be caused due to a muscle pull or an injury, chronic pain that lasts for more than three months requires a medical diagnosis.
 Isolating the cause of the pain is vital because it could be linked to a nerve that is damaged or injured and the treatment is different when treating muscular pain.
 The earlier back pain is addressed and treated, the lesser chance it has to radiate to the surrounding tissues and structures.

-The orthopaedic specialists at Fortis Hospital Kalyan recommend always seeking professional help to treat back problems rather than diagnosing them at home and experimenting with some over-the-counter medication.
+The orthopedic specialists at Fortis Hospital Kalyan recommend always seeking professional help to treat back problems rather than diagnosing them at home and experimenting with some over-the-counter medication.
 Certain spine conditions can take as long as 12 months to improve due to the necessity of a lifestyle change and the way the body responds.
 Our doctors also recommend taking it easy after the onset of a back problem, even though it is tempting to get back to your daily routine on pain-free days, the exertion caused can create a much deeper-rooted pain.

 Popping some painkillers every few hours can control unbearable pain but in certain cases cause extreme side effects.
 A couple of extra painkiller tablets for a longer duration could potentially cause fatal liver damage.
-It is always recommended to take physician recommended medication doses when necessary.
+It is always recommended to take physician-recommended medication doses when necessary.

 Nowadays, a sedentary lifestyle has exposed us to a host of physical problems.
 Certain critical mistakes in our daily activities can lead to long-term back pain that can hamper our routine life.